Fuel protesters to target London with ‘go slow’ after blocking motorway

 Protests were also held on the M54 in Shropshire, near the Ferrybridge services in West Yorkshire, on the A64 in the York area, on the M180 near Scunthorpe, and on the A12 in Essex.

-Sharon Downs, 46, from Pontypridd was among the protesters taking part on Monday.
+Sharon Downs from Pontypridd was among the protesters taking part on Monday.

 “I’m disappointed more people haven’t come with us today but I think the price of fuel is sadly exactly why there’s not more here,” she said.
 “And needing to be at work.